 For the full instructions and measurements for how to make this delicious recipe, please skip down to the recipe card at the bottom of the post!

-Combine all ingredients in your blender.
+Combine all ingredients in a high-speed blender.

-Pour into a serving glass.
+Then, pour into a serving glass.

-Enjoy!
+Taste then Enjoy!

-Tip: Using a high-powered blender is extremely helpful to ensure that the oats are completely broken down to create a thick, and creamy, smoothie consistency.
+Tip: Using a high-powered blender is extremely helpful to ensure that the oats are completely broken down to create a thick, creamy, smoothie consistency.

 Substitutions

-- Low fat - instead of using coconut milk and creamy peanut butter, substitute with almond milk and peanut butter powder for a low fat, nutritious treat!
+- Low fat – instead of using coconut milk and creamy peanut butter, substitute with almond milk and peanut butter powder for a low-fat, nutritious treat!

-- Dairy - feel free to use your favorite dairy milk for a full dairy version (ie. whole milk).
+- Dairy – feel free to use your favorite dairy milk for a full dairy version (ie, whole milk).

-- Vegan - this recipe is fully vegan however, if you are vegan, always make sure that your peanut butter does not contain honey.
+- Vegan – this recipe is fully vegan; however, if you are vegan, always make sure that your peanut butter does not contain honey.

 Peanut Butter Smoothie Variations